 Learn about the types of people who become pharmacists.
-This page goes into detail about the ethnic and gender ratio of the workplace.
+This page goes into detail about the employment, gender, and ethnic ratios of the workplace.

 This graph shows the distribution of females and males that are interested in becoming a pharmacist.
 Four or five star ratings on CareerExplorer indicate interest.

 More women than men are interested in becoming pharmacists at a ratio of 1.06 to 1.